Martonai/Project-Skidrow/First Project/docs/function_spec.md

 Task conditions | T1 | Show what condition the task in | 1.0 | In this field, the employers and employees can switch between task conditions

 ## Current buisness processes model
+In today’s world, education doesn’t take advantage of existing technologies to make learning a lot more fun.
+Young people are less and less willing to learn in a "classic" way.

 ## Required buisness processes model